jaredwelch1/CapstoneI/documentation/document.md

 * Scalability: Decoupling an RDS cloud database from computational resources so that we can scale vertically when more computation is required.
 * **Non Functional Requirements Stretch Goal**
 	* Response Time: Real time article classification

+### System Requirements
+* The project will be hosted on decoupled Amazon AWS instances.
+	* A web scraper, database system, and web applciation will each have their own isolated instance.
+	* The system will auto scale for intensive data analysis and improved response time during high usage situations.
+* A relational database will be used in order to be able to accurately model the data and perform advanced queries.
+	* The database should be large enough to store a massive dataset.
+	* The databse should be indexed so efficient queries can be performed.
+* The computational processing power must be sufficient enough to not bottleneck the clustering, analysis, and data visualization process.
+* The Random-Access-Memory must be high enough to minimize reading from disk during computationally intensive tasks.
+* **System Requirments
+	* Store articles using a distributed framework such as Hadoop.
+	* Implement a cluster computing system and perform parallel analysis in order to drasticlly improve computational speed.

 ## **Design**